exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 ### 3 Allow the US weight to be retrieved

-Implement the USDisplayWeight property and the USWeight class
+Implement the `WeighingMachine.USDisplayWeight` property and the `USWeight` class:

 ``` csharp
 var wm = new WeighingMachine();
 wm.InputWeight = 60m;